Fiat 238

 The Fiat 238 was a van produced by the Italian automotive production firm Fiat from 1967 through 1983.
-The van was introduced in 1967 as the logical successor for the Fiat 1100T.
-The 238 was based on the chassis of the Autobianchi Primula and had a downtuned version of the Fiat 124's engine.
+The 238 was introduced in 1967 as the logical successor for the Fiat 1100T and had an under-seat transverse engine because the model was a front-wheel drive.
+The van was based on the chassis of the Autobianchi Primula and had a downtuned version of its 1,221 cc petrol engine, producing 43 cv.
+A year later this engine would be replaced by the 1,197 cc engine of the Fiat 124, with the option of the 1,438 cc engine of the Fiat 124 Special, but then with 46 cv, as also used in the Fiat 241 pickup with rear-wheel drive.
 The 238 was produced in many different body styles for utility and personnel transport.
 In 1974 Fiat introduced a new van, the 242 with a larger petrol engine and also a diesel engine variant.
-Despite that the sales of Fiat 238 did not weaken and Fiat decided to keep it in its lineup, and made the new bigger 1.4-liter engine also available to the 238 model.
-The 238 was produced until 1983 and was replaced with Ducato.
+Despite that, the sales of Fiat 238 did not weaken and Fiat decided to keep it in its lineup, and made the new bigger 1.4-liter engine also available to the 238 model.
+The 238 was produced until 1983 and was replaced with the Ducato.

 The 238 was also briefly built by Germany's Neckar-Fiat.
 It was also popular for mobile home conversions since the front-wheel-drive packaging allowed for a low, flat floor, enabling a very spacious living area for such a compact and light vehicle.
 Ruggeri, Weinsberg, Westfalia, and many others provided conversions.